xssrae/red-team-notes/README.md

 This is like my *"second brain"*.
 Here i have all the Obsidian notes for my day work as a Red Team.
 Some notes haven't been ended for many reasons but should be cool to see updates to this repository.

-Feel free to use them and consult them if you like.
+Feel free to use and consult them if you like.

 # Study platforms
 - [Tryhackme](https://tryhackme.com/)